Hendra virus: Pathology

 The Pteropus fruit-eating bats, commonly known as flying foxes, experimentally infected with the Hendra virus develop a viraemia and shed the virus in their urine, faeces and saliva for approximately one week.
 There is no other indication of an illness in them.
 Symptoms of Hendra virus infection of humans may be respiratory, including hemorrhage and edema of the lungs, or in some cases viral meningitis.
 In horses, infection usually causes one or more of pulmonary oedema, congestion and neurological signs.

 Ephrin B2 has been identified as the main receptor for the henipaviruses.

 Transmission

 Flying foxes have been identified as the reservoir host of Hendra virus.
 A seroprevalence of 47% is found in the flying foxes, suggesting an endemic infection of the bat population throughout Australia.
-Horses become infected with Hendra after exposure to bodily fluid from an infected flying fox.
+Horses become infected with Hendra after exposure to bodily fluids from an infected flying fox.
 This often happens in the form of urine, feces, or masticated fruit covered in the flying fox's saliva when horses graze below roosting sites.

 In 2021 a new variant of Hendra virus named "Hendra virus genotype 2" (HeV-g2) was identified in two flying fox species in Australia.
 It shares 84% sequence homology to other published Hendra virus genomes.
 This variant has been identified in at least two horses that showed signs of Hendra virus infection.